Kardanakhi

-Kardenakhi (კარდანახი), also referred to as Kardenakh, is a village in Georgia, in Gurjaani Municipality in Kakheti region.
+Kardenakhi (კარდენახი) also known as Kardanakhi is a village in Georgia, in the Gurjaani Municipality of the Kakheti region.
 It is located 510 meters above sea level on the northeastern slope of the Tsiv-Gombori Range, on the Bakurtsikhe-Tsnori highway, 14 kilometers from Gurjaani.
 According to the 2014 census, 3873 people live in the village.

 History

-Vachnadze is a common surname in the village.
-In the 17th century, a branch of the Sharvashidzes who migrated from Abkhazia settled in the village, who later took the surname Abkhaz.
+According to a local legend, in the 17th century a branch of the Sharvashidzes migrated from Abkhazia and settled in the village and they later took the surname Abkhazi.
+This account is supported by Ioane Bagrationi, who believed that the Abkhazi nobles came to Kakheti from Abkhazia.
+According to Ioane, In 1636 Teimuraz I of Kakheti received the Abkhazis as princes.

-Kardanakh is also referred to as Kardenakh in historical sources.
+Kardenakhi is also referred to as Kardanakhi in historical sources.
 Many branches of agriculture are developed in the village, including agriculture, animal husbandry and viticulture.
-According to popular tradition, the name of the village Kardanakhi is related to "good vineyard".
-According to Vakhushti Bagration, "Kardanakh has vineyards in the east and the wine here is good."
-The village belongs to Kiziq according to Istro.
-The army there had to stand under the banner of Bishop Bodbel.
-Kardanakh was originally part of Georgia, and later Kakheti Kingdom.
-From the end of the XVI-XVII centuries, separate feudal lords, Vachnadzes, Andronikashvilis and Abkhazishvilis staked on it.
-Ioane Bagrationi believes that the Abkhazians came to Kakheti from Abkhazia.
-In 1636, Teimuraz I of Kakheti received them as princes and served as serfs in Kardakhan.
-Baratashvili also had estates in Kardanakh.
-The mentioned feudal lords had disputes with each other over estates, mills and palaces.
+According to popular tradition, the name of the village Kardanakhi is related to "good vineyard" (Kargi - Good, Venakhi - Vineyard).
+According to Vakhushti Bagrationi, "Kardanakhi has vineyards in the east and the wine here is good".
+Ioane Bagrationi places the village in the Kiziki subregion of Kakheti.
+The army there had to stand under the banner of Bishop Bodbeli.
+Kardenakhi was originally part of the Kingdom of Georgia, and later it became a part of the Kingdom of Kakheti.
+From the end of the XVI-XVII centuries, separate feudal lords, Vachnadzes, Andronikashvilis and Abkhazis fought for influence in the region.
+Baratashvili princes also had estates in Kardenakhi.
+The feudal lords had disputes over estates, mills and palaces.

-According to the agreement of 1719, Vakhtang VI of Kartli helped the David II of Kakheti to fight against the Lekianoba.
-This army, under the command of Kaflanishvili, moved to Kardanakh and stood idle here for a whole month, because David II of Kakheti did not take out either the Kakhelis or the Kartlians to fight against the Lekianoba.
+According to the agreement of 1719, King Vakhtang VI helped David II of Kakheti to fight against the invading Lezgin raiders.
+This army, under the command of a certain Kaflanishvili, moved to Kardenakhi and stood waiting here for a whole month.
+No fighting happened as David II of Kakheti neglected to ready his army to fight against the Lezgins.

-From the mercy of Teimuraz II of Kakheti in 1737, it can be seen that by this time the royal court has restored its own ownership of a part of the Kardanakhi serf estate.

-In the second half of the 18th century, several cylindrical towers were built in the village of the royal government.
-In addition, the Kardanakhites participated in the construction of the castle-towers of Signagi, where they could shelter themselves if necessary.
-One of the towers of Sighnaghi Castle is called "Kordanakhisa Tower".
+In the second half of the 18th century, several cylindrical towers were built in the village by the royal government.
+In addition, the residents of Kardenakhi participated in the construction of the castle-towers of Signagi, where they could shelter themselves if necessary.
+One of the towers of Signagi Castle is called "Kardanakhisa Tower".

-Ivane Javakhishvili mentions Kardanakh among the villages in which the days of St. George were exceptionally celebrated.
+Ivane Javakhishvili mentions Kardenakhi among the villages in which the days of St. George were exceptionally celebrated.